ShevyaSolanki26/The-Front-End-Projects/Currency_Converter/README.md

-# The-Front-End-Projects
-"The-Front-End-Projects" is a comprises of various front-end development projects I have built using HTML, CSS, and JavaScript.
-These projects includes front-end development concepts such as responsive design, user interfaces(UI), DOM manipulation, API integration.
+💱 Currency Converter -
+The Currency Converter is a web-based application built using HTML, CSS, and JavaScript.
+It allows users to convert amounts between different currencies using live exchange rates fetched from an API.
+The interface includes input fields, currency dropdowns, and a display for results.
+It's a responsive, real-time tool that demonstrates API integration and dynamic DOM manipulation.

+Key Features:
+Live currency conversion
+Clean, responsive UI
+Real-time API data fetch
+Built with only front-end technologies